 Have you been trying to learn Kubernetes for a while now but still miss some concepts?.
 Learning Kubernetes can be tough especially for users new to Containers and its orchestration.
 This ebook is one of the best books to getting started with Kubernetes.
 It has all the pieces you need to become a Kubernetes master.

 For introduction purposes, let's define what's Kubernetes.
-Kubernetes is an open source tool initially designed by Google to aid in automation and management of containers and applications running on them.
+Kubernetes is an open-source tool initially designed by Google to aid in the automation and management of containers and applications running on them.

 If you've been playing with container engine tools like Docker, you must have experienced how difficult it is to manage more than one docker container across a number of hosts.
 This is where Kubernetes comes in.
 It makes it easy to deploy more than one container across a fleet of nodes and ensure they are highly available and redundant.

 What's in "Kubernetes Essentials" eBook?

 Everything in this "Kubernetes Essentials" ebook is perfectly arranged, starting from Kubernetes basics to advanced topics for experienced system administrators and Developers.
 Below is a cover of the chapter available in this book.

 Chapter 1: Introduction to Kubernetes

 In this chapter, you're introduced to the world of containers.
 You get to differentiate between Virtualization and Containerization.
 What's the difference between Docker and VM, Docker vs Kubernetes, Why you need Kubernetes, Kubernetes use cases all over the world e.t.c?

 On chapter two of this ebook, you get to learn all the pieces that makeup Kubernetes.
 You're introduced to the concepts of Pods, Clusters, Levels, Services, Replication and all the components of Kubernetes are covered in detail, with a clear definition of its functionalities.
 This is where you get to understand Kubernetes well and how all its components fit together.